-The teams at parent company ModiQuest and Citryll have discovered, optimised and studied first in class antibodies that inhibit Neutrophil Extracellular Traps (NET) formation for treatment of a range of human diseases with potential for RA, SLE, vasculitis, IPF and other indications.
+Citryll develops a first in class therapeutic antibody that inhibits Neutrophil Extracellular Traps (NET) formation for treatment of a range of human diseases with potential for RA, SLE, vasculitis, IPF and other indications.

 The initial therapeutic antibodies designated tACPA, prior to optimisation were identified among CCP antibodies cloned from RA patient B lymphocytes.
 We have since demonstrated tACPA’s cellular MoA to be interfering with NET biology, using primary human neutrophils from healthy donors as well as RA and SLE patients.

 – Therapeutic use of tACPAs in an RA mouse model resulted in the arrest of inflammation and prevents a further increase of the inflammatory response, and significantly decreased joint damage, close to normal (Chirivi et al., J Clin Cell Immunol 2013, S6, 1-13).

 – Prophylactic administration in 2 different mouse RA models (CAIA and CIA) significantly prevented the onset of inflammation.
 Histological analysis of inflamed joints treated mice revealed a significant decrease in neutrophil influx and joint damage, as compared to control animals to near normal tissue.